alasco-tech/alasco-tech.github.io/_posts/2022-06-20-internship-experience.md

 ---

 My time at Alasco is coming to an end.
-Soon, my internship here will be over and I'm setting my sights on my Master.
+Soon, my internship here will be over and I'm setting my sights on a Master's degree.
 Of course, I could have started right after finishing my Bachelor, but I'm glad I took the time and also got the opportunity for this internship.
 I believe that over the past months I've improved significantly as a developer.
 Regardless of what I decide to do for my Master's, I'm sure I'll make good use of this experience, be it for private projects, open source projects or maybe another job.
-Aside from that, I've also met some amazing and inspiring people, as well as made new friends.
-And finally, Alasco has shown me what an enjoyable workplace culture should look like
+Alasco has shown me what workplace culture should look like as I've met many inspiring people as well as new friends.

 Who knows, maybe I'll find myself back here in a couple years.